xp44mm/Notebook/RxJSinAction/01 Thinking reactively.md

 Synchronous execution occurs when each block of code must wait for the previous block to complete before running.
 Without a doubt, this is by far the easiest way to implement code because you put the burden on your users to wait for their processes to complete.
 Many systems still work this way today, such as ATMs, point of sale systems, and other dumb terminals.
 Writing code this way is much easier to grasp, maintain, and debug; unfortunately, because of JavaScript's single-threaded nature, any long-running tasks such as waiting for an AJAX call to return or a database operation to complete shouldn't be done synchronously.
 Doing so creates an awful experience for your users because it causes the entire application to sit idle waiting for the data to be loaded and wasting precious computing cycles that could easily be executing other code.
 This will block further progress on any other tasks that you might want to execute, which in turn leads to artificially long load times, as shown in figure 1.1.

+Figure 1.1 A program that invokes two processes synchronously.
+A process in this case can be as simple as a function call, an I/O process, or a network transaction.
+When process 1 runs, it blocks anything else from running.

 In this case, the program makes a blocking call to process 1, which means it must wait for it to return control to the caller, so that it can proceed with process 2.
 This might work well for kiosks and dumb terminals, but browser UIs should never be implemented in this way.
 Not only would it create a terrible user experience (UX), but also browsers may deem your scripts unresponsive after a certain period of inactivity and terminate them.
 Here's an example of making an HTTP call that will cause your application to block, waiting on the server to respond:

 ```js